 I’m sure that many of you can adjust your camera settings perfectly anytime and anywhere, but I hope It will be useful for most of you.

 Some of Canon and Nikon notations for better understanding

 Manual (M) and aperture priority (A).

 Really important!
-Shooting portraits, in almost every time, the focus must be set on the eyes.
-So when I work with really shallow depth of field, I pay more attention to it.
+Shooting portraits, almost every time, the focus must be set on the eyes.
+So when I work with a really shallow depth of field, I pay more attention to it.

 Generally, I try to keep the ISO as low as possible.
 Yet, If I can’t shoot with a shutter speed fast enough, I set it higher.